Israelis march in east Jerusalem in test for new government

-JERUSALEM (AP) — Hundreds of Israeli ultranationalists paraded through east Jerusalem on Tuesday in a show of force that threatened to spark renewed violence just weeks after a war with Hamas militants in the Gaza Strip.
-Palestinians in Gaza responded by launching incendiary balloons that set at least 10 fires in southern Israel.
+JERUSALEM (AP) — Hundreds of Israeli ultranationalists, some chanting “Death to Arabs,” paraded through east Jerusalem on Tuesday in a show of force that threatened to spark renewed violence just weeks after a war with Hamas militants in the Gaza Strip.
+Palestinians in Gaza responded by launching incendiary balloons that caused at least 10 fires in southern Israel.

 The march posed a test for Israel's fragile new government as well as the tenuous truce that ended last month's 11-day war between Israel and Hamas.

-Palestinians consider the march, meant to celebrate Israel's capture of east Jerusalem in 1967, as a provocation.
+Palestinians consider the march, meant to celebrate Israel's capture of east Jerusalem in 1967, to be a provocation.
 Hamas called on Palestinians to “resist” the parade, a version of which helped ignite last month's 11-day Gaza war.

 Ahead of the march, Israeli police cleared the area in front of Damascus Gate, shut down roads to traffic, ordered shops to close and sent away young Palestinian protesters.
 Palestinians said six people were arrested, and at five people were hurt in clashes with police.